Preface

 scholars have begun to explore the inherent flaws in the turning point

 thesis.
-A Rebel victory at Gettysburg could not have prevented the surrender of Vicksburg on July 4, 1863
+A Rebel victory at Gettysburg could not have prevented the surrender of Vicksburg Mississippi split

-the South in two, and would have likely offset much of the morale effect of a Gettysburg defeat.
+the South in two, and would have likely offset much of the morale effect of a Gettysburg Gettysburg

 The greater challenge to the Gettysburg thesis is that the North came closest to losing